HomesByRae/hylia/src/posts/market-trends-february-2022.md

 Another thing for buyers to consider, is that buyers typically offer on 3 homes before their offer is accepted.
 All hope is not lost though, because about a quarter of buyers get their first offer accepted.

 I mention this because I know how heartbreaking it can be to put an offer on a dream home and have it rejected.
-Buying a home is an exciting and emotional time, and if I can help you be prepared by sharing information, it might ease the sting a little if you know it's a possibility.
+Buying a home is an exciting and emotional time, and I hope that by sharing information, it might ease the sting a little.

 For those of you thinking of selling your home, most homes are on the market less than a month.
 The average amount of time a home stayed on the market last month was 18 days.
 I know here in Chattanooga, it's unsurprising for homes to be pending within a couple days of going on the market.